Ieuras/Ieuras/README.md

 Now I'm

   - Working on my Skills in Front and Backend develop.
-  - Studying Too lol, I'm a High School Student
+  - Studying Too.
+LOL, I'm a High School Student.